keebrev/pi-prepare/README.md

 This script will bootstrap your pi for running NodeJS applications.

-## Antenna Listener
+### SDR Listener

 `bootstrap-pi-antenna.sh`

-This script will bootstrap your pi for running [this Antenna NodeJS listener](https://github.com/keebrev/nodejs-antenna-listener) application.
+This script will bootstrap your pi for running [this SDR NodeJS listener](https://github.com/keebrev/nodejs-antenna-listener) application.